 How to Ensure Customer Satisfaction on Your Next Flooring Job

 What is the key to any good flooring installation?
 Using the right subfloor.
-We’d argue there is no application where using the right subfloor is more important than in a basement, which is prone to moisture.
-If that moisture is trapped, it can lead to mold and mildew growth.
+We’d argue there is no application where using the right subfloor is more important than in a basement.
+Basements are prone to moisture, and if that moisture is trapped, it can lead to mold and mildew growth.
 A basement’s concrete floor is also cold and hard, making it uncomfortable to walk on.
 Installing a quality subfloor puts a protective barrier between the concrete floor and your customer’s finished floors.
-Ultimately, the right subfloor will make a long-term difference in how their basement looks, feels and functions—even how it smells!
+The right subfloor will make a long-term difference in the look, feel, and function of your basement.
+Ultimately, raising customer satisfaction for your projects.

 So, what does the “right” subfloor look like?